manuel-serrano/fst-artifact/README.md

 All figures showing results from benchmark execution in the paper are generated from this artifact.

-Note: when the benchmarks are executed with QEMU the performance is somewhat skewed.
-The results in the paper are generated on physical hardwares to minimize secondary effects.
+*Note*: when the benchmarks are executed with QEMU the performance is somewhat skewed.
+The results in the paper are generated on physical hardware to minimize secondary effects.
 We recommend using a similar setting when possible.